The Best Zendesk Alternatives to Consider in 2026

 Cons

-Dixa is a Scandinavian and affordable customer service platform that emphasizes “friendship through conversation.”
+Dixa is a Scandinavian customer service platform that emphasizes “friendship through conversation.”
 It offers solid omnichannel capabilities with a focus on making support feel more human and less transactional.

 Features